anegg0/ailabopenai/prompts/production-ready-prompts/twai_prompt_document_parameters.md

 ### Document Structure

-1. **Introduction**

-- Very briefly explain that by the end of this [ARTICLE], readers should know how to configure an Orbit Rollup chain using the Orbit SDK.

-2. **Configuring an Orbit Chain**
-For each section below, ensure you enrich your explanations and the Description columns with additional information from [SOURCE-1].
-- Provide explanation about the most important parameters:
+- Provide explanation about the most important parameters.
+Make sure you link their name to their definition in [TRUTH-SOURCE]
 - `DataAvailabilityCommittee`: explain why this parameter determines whether an Orbit chain can be a Rollup OR an Anytrust chain.
 - `chainId`
 - `InitialChainOwner`
 - `MaxCodeSize`
 - `MaxInitCodeSize`

+- **use markdown tables for each paramaters**.
+- **Ensure you enrich your the paramaters tables' `Description` column with additional information from [SOURCE-1]**.
-Extract and include detailed information about each parameter from [SOURCE-1] to provide thorough and comprehensive descriptions.
+- Extract and include detailed information about each parameter from [SOURCE-1] to provide thorough and comprehensive descriptions.

-B. Explain the `chainConfig` object parameter, as required by the [CODE-OUTPUT].
+- Explain the `chainConfig` object parameter, as required by the [CODE-OUTPUT].

 --------